openstack/ironic-specs/specs/approved/shard-key.rst

 ``shard`` to be updated on a node.

 ..
 NOTE::
-   The overall process consumers use today is to retreive everything and then limit the scope of work based upon contents of the result set.
+   The overall process consumers use today is to retrieve everything and then limit the scope of work based upon contents of the result set.
    This results in a large overhead of work and increased looping latency which also can encourage race conditions.
 Both ``nova-compute`` and the ``networking-baremetal`` ML2 plugin operate in this way with different patterns of use.
-The advantage of the the proposed solution is to enabel the scope limiting/grouping into managable chunks.
+The advantage of the the proposed solution is to enable the scope limiting/grouping into manageable chunks.

 In terms of access controls, we would also add a new RBAC policy to restrict changes such that the system itself or a appropriately scoped